Adding Database Backed User Authentication to FastAPI

 The first few statements define an engine (connection) to the database, as well as declaring an ORM model base for us to use (next step).

-We also modify the User Pydantic model.
+We also define a method to get to stay separate at all times.
 This will be used in conjunction with FastAPI’s dependency injection system in order to provide access to the database where and when it is need.

 We will also declare our User